-This is a moderately difficult hiking adventure.
-We'll sleep in hotels and lodges each night.
-On the trail we will carry a day pack with water and daily supplies, while the rest of our luggage is transferred between hotels and lodges.
-We’ll follow well-maintained paths but sometimes go off-trail.
-We'll average 5 to 7 hours of walking per day.
-While this hike is ideal for all skill levels, previous hiking experience is helpful and we strongly recommend that all participants have a good level of fitness and overall health.
+This is considered a moderate hiking adventure.
+You will be carrying a day pack each day, with your own water and daily supplies, while the rest of our luggage is transferred between hotels and lodges.
+We’ll follow well-maintained paths but sometimes go off-trail, and sleep in hotels and lodges every night.
+On this adventure there will be an average of 5-7 hours of walking per day.
+We strongly recommend that participants have a good level of fitness and are well prepared.
+While this trek is ideal for all skill levels, some hiking experience would also be of benefit.

-We recommend arriving in Chamonix, France on or before Saturday, September 7, 2019 , giving you plenty of time to acclimate, relax and refresh before the adventure begins.
-We recommend flying into the Geneva Airport (GVA) in Geneva, Switzerland, and transferring via train or airport shuttle to Chamonix.
-Our trip ends on September 19, 2019.
-Included in the trip cost is a private Modern Adventure group transfer to the Nice Côte d'Azur Airport (NCE) in Nice, France.
-Your onward flight from NCE should depart no sooner than 1pm on September 19, 2019.
+We recommend arriving in Chamonix, France before Sunday, September 6, 2020 giving you plenty of time to acclimate, relax and refresh before the adventure begins There are several options for arrival airports including the Geneva Airport (GVA) and the Chambery Airport (CMF) and transferring via train or airport shuttle to Chamonix.
+This adventure will end on Thursday, September 17, 2020.
+As a part of your booking cost, we will take a private Modern Adventure group transfer to the Nice Côte d'Azur Airport (NCE) in Nice, France.
+Your flight should depart no sooner than 1:00pm on Thursday, September 17, 2020.